-For a given Beck's Biotic Index (v3) score in the Low Valleys and Transitional zone, add the y-axis value corresponding to a site's naturally occurring specific conductivity (SC) from the residual plot (Figure 2-1) to the applicable Beck's threshold (18.7).
-The relationship is the most well defined to the right of a log10Conductance of ~1.9 (80 μ S/cm), and then up to ~2.91 (812 μ S/cm), therefore adjustments should only be considered for naturally occurring SC values in this range.
-Starting at log10(Conductance) = 2.3 (equal to 200 μ S/cm), expected values of Beck's would be less than the values from the logistic model.
-How much less depends on the y value at a site's naturally occurring SC.
-At SC of ~562 μ S/cm (log10[conductance] = 2.75), the expected Beck's score from the logistic plot is reduced by ~5 (residual plot y = -5), allowing the threshold to drop from 18.7 to 13.7 at a naturally occurring SC of 562 μ S/cm.
-Appendix B contains a SC vs. Beck's residuals look-up table which can be used to identify appropriate Beck's adjustment values in the naturally occurring SC range of 80-810 μ S/cm.
+Adjustments to the Low Valley and Transitional Beck's Biotic Index (v3) threshold in Table 2-1 of Circular DEQ-15 may be carried out as follows.
+For a given Beck's Biotic Index (v3) score in the Low Valleys and Transitional zone, add the y-axis value corresponding to a site's natural background specific conductivity (SC) from the residual plot (per Figure 2-1 below) to the applicable Beck's threshold (18.7).
+Appendix B contains a SC vs. Beck's residuals look-up table which can be used to identify incremental Beck's adjustment values in the natural background SC range of 80-810 $\mu$ S/cm.
+The relationship is the most well defined to the right of a log10Conductance of ~1.9 (80 $\mu$ S/cm), and then up to ~2.91 (812 $\mu$ S/cm), therefore adjustments should only be considered for natural background SC values in this range.
+Starting at log10(Conductance) = 2.3 (equal to 200 $\mu$ S/cm), expected values of Beck's would be less than the values from the logistic model.
+How much less depends on the y value at a site's natural background SC.
+At SC of ~562 $\mu$ S/cm (log10[conductance] = 2.75), the expected Beck's score from the logistic plot is reduced by ~5 (residual plot y = -5), allowing the threshold to drop from 18.7 to 13.7 at a natural background SC of 562 $\mu$ S/cm.

-Data supporting site-specific adjustments, including an analysis of the naturally occurring SC, needs to be documented and provided to the department's Adaptive Management Program Scientist and will require department review and approval.
+Data supporting site-specific adjustments, including an analysis of the natural background SC, needs to be documented and provided to the department's Adaptive Management Program Scientist, and will require department review and approval followed by EPA review and approval as site specific standards.

 Figure 2-1.
 Use of Residual Analysis Plot to Identify Candidate Adjustment Values for the Beck's Biotic Index (v3) Based on a Site's Specific Conductivity.
+See also, Appendix B.

-2.4 Guidance Supporting Section 2.4 of Circular DEQ-15 (Data Collection Index Period, Minimum Data Collection)
+2.4 GUIDANCE SUPPORTING SECTION 2.4 OF CIRCULAR DEQ-15 (DATA COLLECTION INDEX PERIOD, MINIMUM DATA COLLECTION)